vlOd2/DebianAndroidChroot/INSTRUCTIONS_BASIC.md

 All of these steps must be done inside a **root** shell
 1. Navigate to `/data/chroot`
 2. Mount the environment (`mount.sh`)
-- You might get warnings about TMPDIR not being set, you can safely ignore them
 3. Login into the environment (`login.sh`)
 - You may specify a username like so: `login.sh username` (it will default to root)
 4. Use the environment however you like, bear in mind that *services* won't be autostarted, and systemd is unavailable